biosimulations/biosimulations/docs/users/faqs.md

 We recommend embedding hyperlinks to interactive versions of static figures in figure captions, availability sections, and/or supplementary materials.
 During peer review, private runBioSimulations hyperlinks can be used as described above.
 We recommend using Identifiers.org hyperlinks (<code>https://identifiers.org/biosimulations/{project-id}</code>, <code>https://identifiers.org/runbiosimulations/{run-id}</code>).

-**Do I need to create an account to publish a project?**
+**Do I need to create an account to publish a simulation project (run of a COMBINE/OMEX archive)?**

-No. Projects can be published anonymously without an account or registration.
+No. Runs can be published anonymously without an account or registration.
 However, to be able to later edit a project, you must create an account and use that account to publish the project.
 Once the project is created, only that account will be able to edit the project.

 **How can I edit a project that I published?**